rolker/project11/Replay_and_extract_images_from_bag.md

 ## Prerequisits

-- A bag file with recorded images
-- Image view and transport packages
+A bag file with recorded images and the image view and transport packages:

     sudo apt install ros-melodic-image-view
     sudo apt install ros-melodic-image-transport-plugins

 ## Viewing images